PanosAntoniadis/personalized_asr/README.md

  ```

-### Step 4: Clustered language model adaptation
+### Step 4: Cluster-based language model adaptation

 <p align="center">
   <img src="/clustered_adaptation/clustered_language_adaptation.png">
 </p>

-In order to create the clustered language models (third module in paper), first apply the clustering algorithm in the training data and then generate the domain-specific language model.
+In order to create the cluster-based language models (third module in paper), first apply the clustering algorithm in the training data and then generate the domain-specific language model.

-- Run the k-means algorithm:
+- Run the K-means algorithm:

 ```
 $ python clustered_adaptation/kmeans.py --help